me-no-dev/ESPAsyncWebServer/README.md

 ### Param Rewrite With Matching

-It is possible to rewrite the request url with parameter matchg.
+It is possible to rewrite the request url with parameter match.
 Here is an example with one parameter:
 Rewrite for example "/radio/{frequence}" -> "/radio?f={frequence}"

 ```cpp